Kumarmehta019/TKG-Fashion/README.md

 - Make the App mobile responsive.
 - Add more CSS and styling to the App.
 - Add a payment method using Stripe.
-- When an order is placed an automatic email is sent tot he user with a summary of the order.
+- When an order is placed an automatic email is sent to the user with a summary of the order.

 ## 8. Key Learnings

 - Learning to read documentation for a new library and implementing it on the project.
-- Learning to use Semantic UI.
+- How to use Semantic UI.
 - Creating a wireframe on Google Jamboard.
-- Learning to work as a group and working around each other's schedule.
+- Working as a group, around each other's schedule.
-- Learning to use Canva to design logos and gifs.
+- Using Canva to design logos and gifs.
-- Learning to create an ERD using Lucid Chart.
+- Creating an ERD using LucidChart.